 About Mairead McErlean

-Mairead is a pharmacist by background and have extensive clinical experience working in various NHS trusts and the private sector across London.
-Currently, Mairead is working as part of North Central London’s Medicines Efficiency Programme; involved in driving improvement related to optimising medicines as part of the Sustainability and Transformation Programme (STP).
+Mairead is a pharmacist and has extensive clinical experience working in various NHS Trusts and the private sector across London.
+Currently, Mairead is working as part of North London Partners Medicines Efficiency Programme and is involved in driving improvement related to optimising medicines as part of the Sustainability and Transformation Programme (STP).
 She is also supporting UCLPartners Academic Health Science Network with the national rollout of PINCER, the project that she has been working on as part of her Digital Pioneer Fellowship.

-Problem: Mairead wants to reduce the number of prescribing errors in general practice to improve medicines safety.
+Problem: Mairead wanted to reduce the number of prescribing errors in general practice to improve medicines safety.

-Solution: Pharmacist-led information technology intervention for medication errors) is a national quality improvement intervention supported by randomised clinical trial evidence demonstrating benefit in patient outcomes.
-It includes a search tool identifying at risk patients, so that corrective action can be taken to reduce hazardous prescribing.
-It involves face-to-face consultation with GP practices and a multi-faceted training programme for pharmacists across organisational boundaries to deliver corrective actions to hazardous prescribing at scale.
-Using the comparative analysis database- CHART Online along with the PINCER search tool makes it possible for practices to view their results in relation to other practices within their CCG and see improvements over time.
+Solution: PINCER (Pharmacist-led information technology intervention for medication errors) is a national quality improvement intervention supported by randomised clinical trial evidence demonstrating benefit in patient outcomes.
+It includes a search tool identifying at risk patients so that corrective action can be taken to reduce hazardous prescribing.
+The intervention also involves face-to-face consultation with GP practices and a multi-faceted training programme for pharmacists across organisational boundaries to deliver corrective actions to hazardous prescribing at scale.
+Using the comparative analysis database- CHART Online along with the PINCER search tool makes it possible for practices to view their results both in relation to other practices within their CCG and nationally and also see their improvements over time.

-Scale: As part of NCL STP, our team’s sphere of influence would extend to five Clinical Commissioning Groups (CCGs) – Barnet, Camden, Enfield, Haringey and Islington:
+Scale: As part of NCL STP, the team’s sphere of influence would extend to five Clinical Commissioning Groups (CCGs) – Barnet, Camden, Enfield, Haringey and Islington:

 • There are 231 GP practices in the region.